janarthduraisingham/primary_care_variance/README.md

-# Variance in Primary Care Performance between London ICBS and within NCL ICB
+# Variance in Primary Care Performance between London ICBs and within NCL ICB

 This repository contains four R scripts comprising part of a tool to aid decision in making in allocating additional resource to GP Practices in North Central London Integrated Care Board (NCL ICB)